elsadatm71-gif/my-portfolio/_projects/epson-robot.md

 ## Overview

-Autonomous cargo storing system using an Epson T3-401S SCARA robot and computer vision.
+Autonomous cargo storing system using an Epson T3-401S SCARA robot and an ESP-32 CAM as a computer vision.

 ## Features